-Research Infrastructure at the National Documentation Centre of Greece (EKT) effectively implements Green IT technologies according to the international standards and regulations with an aim to minimize the environmental effects of computing.
+Research Infrastructure at the National Documentation Centre of Greece (EKT) effectively implements Green IT technologies according to the international standards and regulations with an aim to minimising the environmental effects of computing.

 The goal of Green IT (or Green Computing) is to increase environmental sustainability reducing energy use and pollution footprint throughout the entire ICT lifecycle, from initial manufacture, through delivery, use, maintenance, recycling and disposal in an economically realistic way.
 Green IT or Green Computing refers to “the study and practice of designing, manufacturing, using, and disposing of computers servers, and associated subsystems efficiently and effectively with minimal or no impact on the environment" (San Murugesan, 2008).
 Adopting and implementing Green ICT principles and practices can help industries become more energy-efficient and contribute to reducing the country's energy dependence.